Rijan234/Rijan234/README.md

-Jai Nepal !
-Myself Rijan Rai !
+What a wonderful world !
-Email: rijanrai789@gmail.com
+Email: rijanrai881@gmail.com